Mariano Sánchez-Talanquer

 Book chapters

 "El Ejército paralelo: las defensas rurales y el orden político en México, 1920-2020."
-2023.
-In Ariel Rodríguez Kuri (ed.), Violencias Mexicanas, 1920-2020.
-Ciudad de México: El Colegio de México (en prensa).
+2024.
+In Ariel Rodríguez Kuri (ed.), Violencias mexicanas, 1920-2020.
+Once estudios.
+Ciudad de México: El Colegio de México.

 "La recesión democrática como un problema de estatalidad."
 2021.
 In Rolando Cordera and Enrique Provencio, eds.
 Informe del desarrollo en México.
 Ciudad de México: UNAM, Programa Universitario de Estudios del Desarrollo.